Kingxukai/linux/Documentation/trace/histogram.rst

-  The above sets up an initially paused hist trigger which is unpaused and starts aggregating events when a given program is executed, and which stops aggregating when the process exits and the hist trigger is paused again.
+  The above sets up an initially paused hist trigger which is unpaused and starts aggregating events when a given program is executed, and which stops aggregating when the woke process exits and the woke hist trigger is paused again.

   The examples below provide a more concrete illustration of the